 - Practices and ensures that food service guidelines, including nutritional components of meals served, meet all established written plans.

-- Serve as a liaison with other classroom leaders to support TEL HI fundraising events.
+- Serve as a liaison with other classroom leaders to support TEL HI’s fund raising events

-- Assist in the monitoring of all licensing requirements and, when directed by your supervisor, take action to ensure requirements are met.
+- Assists in the monitoring of all licensing requirements and, when directed by your supervisor, takes action to ensure requirements are met.

 - Additional responsibilities as assigned by the supervisor.